 Thanks to year-round sunshine, there’s always something going on in El Paso.
 From January to December, you’ll find a diverse variety of events ranging from music festivals to rock-climbing competitions and marathons, including Neon Desert Music Festival, Downtown Street Festival, and Viva!
 El Paso, and the Plaza Classic Film Festival.
 Each month has a marquee event of its own, so make sure to check El Paso’s calendar before you pack your bags.

 El Paso Chihuahuas game, or watch the El Paso Rhinos junior ice hockey team take on the best of the Western States Hockey League.
-The El Paso Coyotes, a professional indoor soccer team, just kicked off their season in the Major Arena Soccer League.
+The El Paso Coyotes, a professional indoor soccer team, kicked off their inaugural season in the Major Arena Soccer League in 2016.
 For a different type of entertainment, head to the historic Plaza Theatre for a Broadway musical or a concert from a world-class musician.Sports fans and performing-arts enthusiasts will find much to love about El Paso.
 The Sun City is home to three professional sports teams and the University of Texas at El Paso basketball squad.
 See the future stars of baseball at an